elizrp/jdbc-training/README.md

 - DAO classes in /dao/baseDaos which implement CRUD operations
 - Extended functionalities and different implementations of mapping result data can be found in /dao/daoMappers
 - All operations can be tested through the main() method in DatabaseManager class
+- Cucumber tests under src/test - tests can be run from TestRunner class using the tags cucumber option